Bond Prices Fall on WSJ Report on Draghi

 ADVERTISEMENT

-The latest bond market gyration underscores bond investors' sensitiveness to central bank policy outlook.
+The Treasury bond market had stabilized earlier this week following a two-week selloff, rallying on Wednesday after Fed Chairwoman Janet Yellen's semiannual testimony to Congress bolstered market expectation that the Fed would be very slow in tightening monetary policy.

-A large bond-buying program from the ECB, along with that by the Bank of Japan, has played a big role driving global bond yields to historically low levels over the past few years.
-The risk for bond investors is that the value of their bonds would fall as major central banks pivot toward less monetary stimulus.
+Earlier Thursday, the yield on the 10-year Treasury note had fallen to 2.305%.

-The swing also underlines how central banks' ultra loose policy since the financial crisis has increased the linkage among bond markets in the developed world.
+The swing underlines how ultra loose monetary policy since the financial crisis has increased the linkage among bond markets in the developed world.
 Analysts say this factor means the Treasury bond market is vulnerable to any selloff in bunds or other bond markets.

-Mr. Draghi's last speech at Jackson Hole in August 2014 was widely seen as heralding the start of the ECB's bond-buying program, known as quantitative easing or QE.
-Signaling the end of the program at the same event would have a certain symmetry, a person familiar with the matter told the WSJ.
+Mr. Draghi's hawkish comment on July 27 kicked off the recent global bond market rout.
+A day before his remark, the 10-year Treasury note settled at this year's low of 2.135%.

 "We think that longer-term interest rates now pivot more off of international rate policy, such as that stemming from the ECB and the BOJ, and not solely on what the Fed is doing," said Rick Rieder, chief investment officer of global fixed income at BlackRock.